Mae2602/pis-project-t-91-2019/README.md

 # pis-project-t-91-2019
-#this is a repository for an audio visualizer and the project has been named 'A new-fangled symphony'
+#this is a repository for an audio visualizer and the project has been named 'fusic'